-Exhibit 7.4 reflects that current apartment SDC assumptions vs. future SDCs.
-The findings indicate that the current SDCs would result in a total estimated SDC of \$298,417 for a 60-unit apartment (after discounts).
-The proposed Option A, would maintain the current discounts for parks and transportation elements, and result in an estimated total SDC of \$195,433.
+Exhibit 7.5 reflects that current apartment SDC assumptions vs. future SDCs.
+The findings indicate that the current SDCs would result in a total estimated SDC of \$264,379 for a 60-unit apartment (after discounts but before credits).
+The proposed Option A would result in an estimated total SDC of approximately \$201,309.

-If the discounts are excluded, the maximum defensible SDC for restaurants under a new methodology that is based on EDU conversion rates and no discounts for transportation or parks is estimated at \$431,668.
+If the discounts are excluded, the maximum defensible SDC for restaurants under a new methodology that is based on EDU conversion rates and no discounts for transportation or parks is estimated at approximately \$399,619.